Skip to main content

 Validate Backup Filesโ€‹

 When used with the --validate option, asrestore identifies invalid backup files and displays the bad data.
-Validate mode works with any method used to supply backups to asrestore e.g. --directory, --input-file, --directory-list etc. Validate mode ignores data selection and Aerospike TLS/connection related arguments because no connection is made to the database.
+Validate mode works with any method used to supply backups to asrestore.
+For example, --directory, --input-file, --directory-list, and so on.
+Validate mode ignores data selection and Aerospike TLS/connection related arguments because no connection is made to the database.
 If validating backups in S3, a connection is still made to s3.

 Note Validate mode cannot detect all corrupted data, only issues that make the backup files impossible to parse.
 For example, if a backup file contains a record with corrupted data that can still be considered a valid record, that issue will not be identified.
 See the details of the backup file format, here, for more information.